The Eczema Story

 Apply the steroid creams to the affected areas

-Take antihistamines as needed
+Take antihistamines or sleeping medications as needed

 Here Comes Topical Steroid Withdrawal